 Morning sickness is often one of the first signs of pregnancy.
-It is a common complaint about many new moms, but it often passes by three months into the pregnancy.
-However, for some, severe morning sickness can be bothersome.
+It is a common complaint about many new parents, but it often passes by three months into the pregnancy.
+Some may experience severe morning sickness.

 Normal, physiological morning sickness can last all day for some people.
 Morning sickness occurs in over 50 percent of all pregnancies.
 It usually starts around week six of pregnancy and disappears around week twelve.
 However, this is a guide, not a rule and each birthing person can have a different experience.
 In fact, nausea does not happen only in the morning.
 Most women find that it eases as the day goes on, but for some women, it may continue all day.

 Morning sickness does not need medical attention unless it is severe and leads to dehydration and weight loss.
 There is more information about active management due to excessive vomiting near the end of the blog.

 The exact cause of morning sickness is unknown.
 It may be due to pregnancy hormones, fluctuations in blood sugar, or an acute sense of smell.
 It doesn’t have to be something you simply grin and bear.
 There are plenty of treatment options that are available that can help you feel better.
-It can be managed in a number of ways, including through dietary measures, supplements, essential oils, alternative medicine, and rest.
+It can be managed in a number of ways, including through dietary measures, magnesium supplements, essential oils, alternative medicine, and rest.

 Eat With Care

 You have heard this before but it bears repeating.
 Eat smaller, more frequent meals.
 As many as 5-6 small meals a day instead of the traditional three.
 By not eating you can make nausea worse.
 Stay upright after you eat: Some people are more likely to experience reflux or become nauseous if they lie down within 30 to 60 minutes following a meal.

 Fatty and spicy foods as well as caffeine can increase your stomach acid.
 This can change as the pregnancy progresses.
 As the baby grows in size and pushes against the digestive tract.
 Bland foods are less irritating for many.